matthieumota/dotfiles/README.md

 # Dotfiles

-Dotfiles works for Arch Linux / macOS / Gentoo.
+Dotfiles works for Arch Linux / macOS.
 You need Brew for macOS and Yay for Arch Linux.

 ## Usage